 Remember when you were a kid and you were afraid there were monsters in your room?
 You hid under the covers, not moving a muscle, holding your breath, and tuned in to every sound, absolutely panicked they’d discover you.

 Waiting to be exposed, to be found out, is exhausting.
 It paralyzes us, holds us back, and prevents us from reaching our highest potential.

 It can even derail our career.

-Recently I had the honor of speaking at DisruptHR in San Diego.
-A global phenomenon unlike anything I’ve ever seen, the information exchange is designed to energize, inform, and empower people in the field of human resources.
+Recently I had the pleasure of speaking at a fun DisruptHR event in San Diego.
+The information exchange is designed to energize, inform, and empower people in the field of human resources.